GPurgatorio/Master-Computer-Science-ICT/README.md

 # Introduction
 The ICT world is changing (and will keep changing beyond the last time these notes were updated) and a lot of axioms about its infrastructures are becoming outdated.
 A couple of examples:

-- a few years ago it was known that the main bandwidth bottleneck is the disk, and so a system's whole performance was evaluated with reference to disk usage, number of IOs operations and so on...
+- a few years ago it was known that the main bandwidth bottleneck was the disk, and so a system's whole performance was evaluated with reference to disk usage, number of IOs operations and so on...
 This, nowadays, is false.
-Just think of [Intel Optane SSD](https://www.anandtech.com/show/11702/intel-introduces-new-ruler-ssd-for-servers) where the new SSD technology based on 3D NAND permits to write and read is faster than previous SSD, and so we have to redesign the entire system accordingly.
+Just think of [Intel Optane SSD](https://www.anandtech.com/show/11702/intel-introduces-new-ruler-ssd-for-servers) where the new SSD technology based on 3D NAND permits to write and read faster than previous SSD, and so we have to redesign the entire system accordingly.
 Additionally, nvRAM (non-volatile RAM) are becoming more of an industry standard. nvRAM is a storage module similar to the hard drive but much faster.
-Hence, some distributed file systems, written in '90s, are becoming obsolete and conflicting with current trend or even crash due the axiom that the disks are slower than CPU and give enough time to do computation between the previously slower read/write operations!

 - In application and server distribution.
 In the past many applications were managed on each server with a shared storage.
 Nowadays we have deploy a large application on server clusters (i.e. a server node composed of multiple units working together as one) with local storage, so new system to develop and manage distributed computing application is needed (Hadoop, Cassandra, Spark...).